fperezgamonal/faldoi-ipol/README.md

 ## Developers
 - Roberto Palomares, 2014 (main dev)
 - Onofre Martorell, 2017 (MsC Thesis: migrated most of the code to C++, added occlusions estimation for the TVL1 functional and fixed bugs)
-- Ferran Pérez, 2018 (_ONGOING_: optimise the code for IPOL and later, model occlusions with other energy functionals)
+- Ferran Pérez, 2018 (optimise the code for IPOL, fixed some bugs with some functionals.
+All the work is summarised in the [following article](http://www.ipol.im/))

 ## License and copyright
 This software is licensed under the BSD 3-Clause license.
 For details, see [LICENSE.md](LICENSE.md/LICENSE.md)